 Published at the start of every issue of Addiction, an editorial should be a significant piece of academic writing.
 An editorial is distinct from a review – it is shorter and provides a place in which one has the distinct aim of stimulating debate, identifying ideas, and pushing ideas further forward.
 It should make one or two key points that are more in the way of opinion rather than fact.
 The point(s) will normally challenge existing thinking, raise an issue that has been neglected, take a current issue forward, or reinforce one side of a debate that is currently under way.
 It can concern matters of policy, treatment, assessment/diagnosis, theory or methodology and should be written in a lively and engaging style with the point(s) very clearly stated.
 An editorial should also be written from an international perspective.
 Editorials should be under 1000 words and should contain no more than 19 references in Vancouver style and up to 6 key words.

 ‘For debate’ articles are opinion pieces up to 3000 words in length.
-They aim to stimulate debate and present new ideas.
+They synthesise the research literature in a way that adds important new insights, and they are subject to peer review.
 They should be written in an international context and make one or two key points that are more in the way of opinion rather than fact.
 The point(s) will normally challenge existing thinking, raise an issue that has been neglected, take an issue forward that is currently being considered, or reinforce one side of a debate that is currently underway.
 It can concern matters of policy, treatment, assessment/diagnosis, theory or methodology and should be written in a lively and engaging style.

 “For debate” articles are usually commissioned but are sometimes unsolicited papers accepted for publication for Addiction and then chosen by the Commissioning Editor.
 Occasionally particularly topical or more lengthy editorials will be turned into ‘for debate’ articles.
 Approximately 3–4 commentaries will normally be commissioned to accompany them.
 Commentators will be chosen carefully to provide alternative opinions on the debatable issue.
 Addiction strives to commission international commentators.
 Once the commentaries have been accepted for publication, the author of the ‘for debate’ article will be given the opportunity to respond to the commentaries, and the response will be published alongside the ‘for debate’ article and its commentaries.
 ‘For debate’ articles should include an abstract (this can be unstructured).